-- The most common cause of fever in labour will continue to be chorioamnionitis. - In addition to chorioamnionitis and COVID-19, remember to keep a broad differential diagnosis for fever in labour, depending on the patient's symptoms and risk factors (Barton et al, Severe sepsis in Pregnancy). - Be more suspicious for COVID-19 (similar to Influenza) if a patient has respiratory symptoms, such as new or worse SOB, cough, +/- GI symptoms and remember that Influenza is still circulating! - If you suspect COVID-19 or other respiratory infection, immediately initiate droplet precautions and do a nasopharyngeal swab for Influenza and COVID-19.
+- The most common cause of fever in labour will continue to be chorioamnionitis. - In addition to chorioamnionitis and COVID-19, remember to keep a broad differential diagnosis for fever in labour, depending on the patient's symptoms and risk factors (Barton et al, Severe sepsis in Pregnancy). - Be more suspicious for COVID-19 (similar to Influenza) if a patient has respiratory symptoms, such as new or worse SOB, cough, +/- GI symptoms and remember that Influenza is still circulating! - If you suspect COVID-19 or other respiratory infection, immediately initiate droplet precautions and do a nasopharyngeal swab for COVID-19.
+NEW It is no longer necessary to include an influenza test for those with signs of ILI.